-- For the purposes of pupil selection, to confirm the identity of prospective pupils and their parents, and retain a record if appropriate for the purposes of future applications or openings; - To provide education services, including musical education, physical training or spiritual development, career services, and extra-curricular activities to pupils, and monitoring pupils' progress and educational needs, including where such services are provided remotely (either temporarily or permanently); - Maintaining relationships with alumni and the school community, including direct marketing or fundraising activity; - For the purposes of donor due diligence, and to confirm the identity of prospective donors and their background and relevant interests; - For the purposes of management planning and forecasting, research and statistical analysis, including that imposed or provided for by law (such as tax, diversity or gender pay gap analysis); - To enable relevant authorities to monitor the school's performance and to intervene or assist with incidents as appropriate; - To give and receive information and references about past and current pupils, including relating to outstanding fees or payment history, to/from any educational institution that the pupil attended or where it is proposed they attend; and to provide references to potential employers of past pupils;
+- For the purposes of pupil selection, to confirm the identity of prospective pupils and their parents, and retain a record if appropriate for the purposes of future applications or openings; - To provide education services, including musical education, physical training or spiritual development, career services, and extra-curricular activities to pupils, and monitoring pupils' progress and educational needs, including where such services are provided remotely (either temporarily or permanently); - Maintaining relationships with alumni and the school community, including direct marketing or fundraising activity; - For the purposes of donor due diligence, and to confirm the identity of prospective donors and their background and relevant interests; - To enable relevant authorities to monitor the school's performance and to intervene or assist with incidents as appropriate; - To give and receive information and references about past and current pupils, including relating to outstanding fees or payment history, to/from any educational institution that the pupil attended or where it is proposed they attend; and to provide references to potential employers of past pupils; - To enable pupils to take part in national or other assessments, and to publish the results of public examinations or other achievements of pupils of the school; - To safeguard pupils' health and welfare and provide appropriate pastoral care;

-- To enable pupils to take part in national or other assessments, and to publish the results of public examinations or other achievements of pupils of the school; - To safeguard pupils' health and welfare and provide appropriate pastoral care; - To monitor (as appropriate) use of the school's IT and communications systems in accordance with the school's IT: acceptable use policy; - To make use of photographic images of pupils in school publications, on the school website and (where appropriate) on the school's social media channels in accordance with the school's policy on taking, storing and using images of children; - For security purposes, including [biometrics and] CCTV in accordance with the school's [biometrics or] CCTV policy; - For regulatory record keeping / compliance purposes in respect of immigration requirements, as an employer and/or visa sponsor; - To carry out or cooperate with any school or external complaints, disciplinary or investigation process; and - Where otherwise reasonably necessary for the school's purposes, including to obtain appropriate professional advice and insurance for the school.
+- To monitor (as appropriate) use of the school's IT and communications systems in accordance with the school's IT: acceptable use policy; - To make use of photographic images of pupils in school publications, on the school website and (where appropriate) on the school's social media channels in accordance with the school's policy on taking, storing and using images of children; - For security purposes, including CCTV in accordance with the school's CCTV policy; - For regulatory record keeping / compliance purposes in respect of immigration requirements, as a visa sponsor; - To carry out or cooperate with any school or external complaints, disciplinary or investigation process; and - Where otherwise reasonably necessary for the school's purposes, including to obtain appropriate professional advice and insurance for the school.

-In addition, the school will on occasion need to process special category personal data (concerning health, ethnicity, religion, biometrics or sexual life) or criminal records information (such as when carrying out DBS checks) in accordance with rights or duties imposed on it by law, including as regards safeguarding and employment, or from time to time by explicit consent where required.
+In addition, the school will on occasion need to process special category personal data (concerning health, ethnicity, religion, biometrics or sexual life in accordance with rights or duties imposed on it by law, including as regards safeguarding and employment, or from time to time by explicit consent where required.
 These reasons will include:

-- To safeguard pupils' welfare and provide appropriate pastoral (and where necessary, medical) care, and to take appropriate action in the event of an emergency, incident or accident, including by disclosing details of an individual's medical condition or other relevant information where it is in the individual's interests to do so: for example for medical advice, for social protection, safeguarding, and cooperation with police or social services, for insurance purposes or to caterers or organisers of school trips who need to be made aware of dietary or medical needs: - To comply with public health requirements in respect of Covid-19 (or similar) testing: including managing on-site testing and/or processing the results of tests taken by pupils or other members of the School community, and sharing this information with relevant health authorities; - To provide educational services in the context of any special educational needs of a pupil; - To provide spiritual education in the context of any religious beliefs; - In connection with employment of its staff, for example DBS checks, welfare, union membership or pension plans;

-- As part of any school or external complaints, disciplinary or investigation process that involves such data, for example if there are SEND, health or safeguarding elements; or - For legal and regulatory purposes (for example child protection, diversity monitoring, health and safety and immigration / visa sponsorship compliance) and to comply with its legal obligations and duties of care.
+- To safeguard pupils' welfare and provide appropriate pastoral (and where necessary, medical) care, and to take appropriate action in the event of an emergency, incident or accident, including by disclosing details of an individual's medical condition or other relevant information where it is in the individual's interests to do so: for example for medical advice, for social protection, safeguarding, and cooperation with police or social services, for insurance purposes or to caterers or organisers of school trips who need to be made aware of dietary or medical needs; - To comply with public health requirements in respect of Covid-19 (or similar) testing: including managing on-site testing and/or processing the results of tests taken by pupils and sharing this information with relevant health authorities; - To provide educational services in the context of any special educational needs of a pupil; - To provide spiritual education in the context of any religious beliefs; - As part of any school or external complaints, disciplinary or investigation process that involves such data, for example if there are SEND, health or safeguarding elements. - For legal and regulatory purposes (for example child protection, diversity monitoring, health and safety and visa sponsorship compliance) and to comply with its legal obligations and duties of care.